jeffbski/pkglink/README.md

 Hard linking will not work on FAT and ReFS file systems.
 Hard links can only be made between files on the same device (drive). pkglink has been tested on Mac OS X (hpfs), Ubuntu (ext3), and Windows (NTFS).

-If you had to recover from an unforseen defect in pkglink, the recovery process is to simply delete your project's node_modules directory and perform npm install again.
+If you had to recover from an unforeseen defect in pkglink, the recovery process is to simply delete your project's node_modules directory and perform npm install again.

 ## Installation